 - Pink Jade Plant

-To learn more about these awesome Jade Plant Varieties, click here
+To learn more about these popular Jade Plant Varieties, click here

 Propagation and Pot Size

-Jade plant is easy to propagate, and you can grow it from a leaf cutting.
-Lay the leaves over a tray full of succulent mix.
-Keep the medium slightly moist and you’ll soon see new plants developing!
+Jade plant is super easy to propagate, and you can grow it from a leaf cutting.

-You can also grow the plant from a stem cutting.
-Simply cut the 4-5 inches long stem from the plant and put it in a pot.
+You can also grow a jade plant from a stem cutting.
+Simply cut the 4 to 6 inches long stem from the plant and put it in a pot.
 For more information on succulent propagation, click here.

 Requirements for Growing Jade Plant Indoors

-Keep this drought-tolerant plant in bright shade in your home.
+Keep this drought-tolerant plant in a bright shade in your home.
 A spot in your room that gets indirect light is the best place.
-And your jade plant will love if the space receives mild direct sun in the morning or evening.
+And your jade plant will love it if the space receives direct sun in the morning or evening.

 It must be well-draining as excessive moisture leads to rot.
-Use a succulent or cactus mix with slightly acidic to neutral pH–you can also mix some perlite in it.
+Use a succulent or cactus mix with slightly acidic to neutral pH–you can also mix some perlite, coconut coir, or styrofoam balls in it.

 Jade Plant Care